Mackignacio/sql-api/README.md

-# SqlApi MayaJS Project
+# My Awesome Project

 This project was created with [MayaJS CLI](https://github.com/mayajs/cli) version 0.4.0.

 ## Getting Started

 - Install Nodejs, donwload it [here](https://nodejs.org/dist/v12.18.2/node-v12.18.2-x64.msi).

   > Note: If you already have NodeJS installed skip this step.

 - Install MayajJS using this command

   - `npm i @mayajs/cli -g` or for linux/mac users `sudo npm i @mayajs/cli -g`
     > Note: If you already have MayajJS installed skip this step.

 - Navigate to your project folder

 > If you are cloning this project for the first time you need to install all the dependencies first before running this project otherwise skip this.

 - Install dependencies using this command
   - `npm i`